hgamab21/client-layout-react/README.md

 # client-layout-react

--A site layout for a client done in React.
+This is a site layout for a client that I did in React.

+To run locally, after cloning the repo, run the following commands:

+npm install react
+npm install node-sass

+and then to run the app:
+npm run start